 Clear communication amongst crew members on a prescribed burn is critical to make sure everyone stays safe and does what they're supposed to do.
 On a very small burn of 1-2 acres, yelling to one another may be sufficient.
-On larger burns, you'll need quicker and more effective means of communication.
+On larger burns, you'll need quicker and more effective means of communication break a successful and safe burn.
+Hand-held radios are the way to go for direct communication amongst crew members.
+Make sure everyone has a radio and that they all function on the same frequency so everyone can be a part of the conversation.
+Test the radios a few days before the anticipated burn to ensure they work-if not, it gives you time to buy new batteries, charge batteries, or buy new radios.